Congratulations on your forthcoming celebrations.

 Feltham Lodge is a beautiful restored Victorian House.

 All the rooms in the Victorian building have been completely refurbished whilst retaining many original features.
+Take a look at Feltham Lodge.

 Whether your choice is for a small intimate wedding ceremony or a much larger celebration, couples will have the choice of three different ceremony rooms: The Jasmine Room, The Rose Room, and the Garden Room.